+Who says you need to only have salads to eat healthy (and who wants to eat them when it’s cold outside?)?
 I keep seeing so many salads out there for healthy recipes for the new year.
-I love me a good salad… but I don’t exactly crave them in January in New England.
+I love me a good salad… but I don’t exactly crave them in January.
 Warm, comforting dishes are much higher on my priority list.
-And healthy does NOT always equate to salad.

 On my last post, I talked about how only 8 percent of people keep their new years resolutions- I think, partially because they often revolve around depriving oneself of delicious things.
-If you make goals to eat more of what’s good for you, rather than less of what’s bad for you, it’s much easier.
+I think that if you make goals to eat more of what’s good for you, rather than less of what’s bad for you, it’s much easier.